Canine Therapeutic Touch is a powerful tool and is part of Therapeutic Handling

 I soon realised Therapeutic Handling is so much more than a two-way stream of information between my hands and the muscles and tissues.
 The connection it created between me and my canine patient was something humbling and exciting.
 Moving from human practice to working full time with dogs in the mid nineties, I was amazed to discover just how successful the professional bond and connection using Therapeutic Handling was for each dog’s progress.
 The positive outcomes achieved at each session were incredible and the realisation that this professional bond was pivotal to practice was enlightening.

-This was one of the key moments in my career when I truly understood that manual therapeutic skills are so much more than just being able to palpate and assess tissue, muscle tone or apply a treatment technique.
+This was such a key moments in my career, when I truly understood that manual therapeutic skills are so much more than just being able to palpate and assess tissue, muscle tone or apply a treatment technique.

 My passion to help dogs be happy, healthy and enjoy their life to the full became my work focus.
 Integrating Therapeutic Handling to clinical practice including therapeutic hydrotherapy, physiotherapy, rehabilitation and positive behaviour solutions, has influenced all my choices.
 Sharing these canine skills for over 25 years with everyone I have had the privilege and joy to work with has been a fantastic journey.
 Listening to their canine successes never ceases to amaze me.
 So many dogs have been helped by therapists using Movement Enrichment techniques, so lets explore some facts –